 This Section 54A.209 describes ALL the powers an Associate Probate Judge Has.
 Note that the Associate Judge does not have the power to set the Effective Date of the Order.
 That is solely reserved to the referring Court by multiple statutes 54A.214 [b], 54A.215, and 54A.217.
-The Probate Court and Appeal Court for the Bill of Review never addressed the "Effective Date" even though we asked each Court to do so.
+The Probate Court and Appeal Court for the Bill of Review never addressed this issue.

-ASSOCIATE JUDGE/ADJUDICATION

-Tex Gov Code 54A.207
+ASSOCIATE JUDGE/ADJUDICATION Tex Gov Code 54A.207